Other ways to contribute

 Pre-tax contributions can also be split, including a salary sacrifice arrangement.
 When you 'split' super contributions, money is transferred from your partner's super account into your account, or vice versa.

-If you'd like to set up spouse contributions or learn more, download the form below or call us on 1300 655 002.
+If you'd like to set up spouse contributions or learn more, download the form below or contact us.

 Every dollar can make a big difference to your super balance, as it will compound over the years.
-So if you earn less than $53,564* per year it is worth making a personal contribution to your super - as the government can add a tax-free bonus of up to $500 into your Catholic Super account, if you're eligible.
+So if you earn less than $56,112* per year it could be worth making a personal contribution to your super - as the government can add a tax-free amount of up to $500 into your Catholic Super account, if you're eligible.

 You'll receive up to $0.50 for every $1 you add to your super during the financial year - whether it's a regular payment or a one-off top up from your after tax income.

-The total co-contribution will depend on your income, and you will need to lodge a tax return to receive it.
+The total co-contribution is capped at $500 and depends on your income and other factors as set out below.
+You will need to lodge a tax return to receive it.

 To receive a government co-contribution you need to: